 “If Anna Deavere Smith, Sarah Koenig, and Joey Soloway wrote a self-reflexive musical about finance and religion, it might approach [this] film’s impish, mystical spirit…it’s a blessing.”

 “A post-modern masterpiece and a top-shelf contemporary art film.” —Rogue Valley Messenger

-A Kaddish for Bernie Madoff: The Film is inspired by Alicia Jo Rabins’ experience working in an artist residency on Wall Street during the 2008 financial collapse.
-For a year, Rabins wrote songs in a dilapidated office just blocks from the New York Stock Exchange, as she watched the economy come crashing down around her.
+A Kaddish for Bernie Madoff: The Film is inspired by Alicia’s experience working in an artist residency on Wall Street during the 2008 financial collapse.
+For a year, Rabins wrote songs in a dilapidated office around the corner from the New York Stock Exchange, watching through her studio window as the global economy came crashing down around her.

 A Kaddish for Bernie Madoff adapts Rabins’ critically acclaimed original one-woman chamber-rock opera about this experience.
 Originally premiered with a live band at Joe’s Pub in NYC in 2012, A Kaddish for Bernie Madoff was further developed in collaboration with Portland theater producer Boom Arts, and went on to tour nationally as a critically acclaimed evening-length show with full-length animation by Portland artist Zak Margolis.